Ceramic surface replacement – but is it possible minimally-invasively?

 Short stem prosthesis:

-Conclusion: Functionally equivalent or better with short-stem prostheses thanks to minimally invasive technique.
+Conclusion: Functionally equivalent or better with short stem prostheses thanks to minimally invasive techniques.

 Patient conclusion:

-• Ceramic surface replacement is an exciting but experimental procedure.
+- Ceramic surface replacement is an exciting but experimental process.

-• For patients who seek rapid mobility, short rehabilitation, and long-term safety , the short-stem prosthesis is the more practical choice.
+- For patients rapid mobility, short rehabilitation, and long-term security , the short stem prosthesis is the more practical choice.

 9. Summary

-The decision for a hip prosthesis is an important step for patients of any age.
-Modern procedures offer bone preservation, rapid mobilization, and safe long-term results, but not every procedure is equally suitable for every person.
-This article has extensively examined the differences between ceramic surface replacement and the short-stem prosthesis .
+Deciding to have a hip replacement is a significant step for patients of all ages.
+Modern procedures offer bone preservation, rapid mobilization, and reliable long-term results, but not every procedure is equally suitable for every individual.
+This article has thoroughly examined the differences between ceramic resurfacing and short-stem hip replacements .

 9.1 Key points at a glance